 How Many Footings Will I Need?

 The standard rule for footings is that for a basic deck, the larger the beam and footing size, the fewer footings you'll need.
-If you're building a simple deck, footings and posts should be placed less than 8 feet apart.
-However, if your deck will include a hot tub or roof, you must support that weight with additional footings.
+If you're building a simple deck, footings and posts should be placed 8 feet apart on average.
+However, if your deck will include a hot tub or roof, you must support that weight with additional footings spaced more closely.
 Or, if your deck has many angles, additional footings are necessary.
 To decrease the number of footings, but likely increase the cost of construction, you can instead use an engineered beam.
 Before you begin to build the deck, it's recommended that you confirm the footing spacing meets local building codes.

 Lay Out the Deck Design